Handmade Dried Flower Card

 other bits of materials, it's amazing what you can design when making handmade dried flower cards.

 A handmade dried flower card.
 Have you ever thought of card making ideas that are made from

 Cards like this one are gifts your friends and family can make framed pictures from.

 The card you see on the right is one that I made for a family member, it was their birthday and I totally forgot about it last minute and the stores were closed.

 I wanted a birthday card that was different from the store

 bought cards but was quick to make, so I made this card.

-The handmade dried flower card above is made from one dried yellow Calendula flower.
-I picked the flower from my garden and dried and pressed the Calendula flower in between the pages of a book.
+The handmade dried flower card above is made from one dried yellow Calendula flower that I picked from my garden.
+I dried and pressed the Calendula flower in between the pages of a heavy book.

 Below are step-by-step instructions for how to make this card.